f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

          height = .75
          label = "Provider"
          bigip [label="BIG-IP",color="palegreen"]
-         iapps [label="iApp Templates&#92;n& Deployments",color="palegreen"]
-         iwf_templates [label="Service&#92;nTemplates",color="steelblue1"]
+         AS3 [label="App Services&#92;n3 Extension",color="palegreen"]
+         Ansible_Tower [label="Ansible&#92;nTower",color="steelblue1"]
       }
       subgraph cluster_tenant {
          style = "rounded,filled"
          color = lightgrey
          height = .75
          label = "Tenant"
-         iwf_catalog [label="Service&#92;nCatalog",color="steelblue1"]
+         tower_catalog [label="Service&#92;nCatalog",color="steelblue1"]
-         iwf_deploy [label="Service&#92;nDeployment",color="steelblue1"]
+         tower_deploy [label="Service&#92;nDeployment",color="steelblue1"]
       }
-      iwf_deploy -> iwf_catalog -> iwf_templates -> iapps -> bigip
+      tower_deploy -> tower_catalog -> Ansible_Tower -> AS3 -> bigip
    }

 Overview
 --------

-In this module we will explore how to use F5’s iWorkflow platform to further abstract Application Services and deliver those services, with a **Declarative** interface to Consumers.

-When moving to an iWorkflow based toolchain it’s important to understand that automation in L1-3 (Device Onboarding, Networking, etc) and L4-7 (Deployment of Virtual Servers, Pools, etc) is separated and delivered by different features.
+In this module we will explore how to use utilize F5s **AS3** extension with an orchestration platform such as **Ansible Tower**.
+Tower is a workflow orechestration tool which provides an enterprise solution on top of Ansible including an API, GUI, RBAC, and many more features.
+While we will cover some core concepts of Ansible, the primary focus of this module is Tower.

+..
+NOTE:: Previous version of this class utilized iWorkflow as a service catalog.
+   Ansible Tower will cover deploying applications in a similar service catalog manner while demonstrating source-of-truth within an SCM such as github.

+While working through this module we will be focusing on L4-L7 deployments (Virtual Servers, Pools, etc).
+Ansible and Towe have the ability to perform full L1-L3 configurations (Device Onboarding, Networking, etc) as well but that will not be covered in this section.

 Layer 1-3 Networking and Device Onboarding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^